 NuVasive Inc. sells the MAGEC System, a magnetic titanium rod for the treatment of young children with severe scoliosis.
 Unfortunately, the MAGEC System rods may fail to lengthen, break, cause metallosis, or need unplanned revision surgery.

-Need a Texas NuVasive MAGEC System Lawyer?
+Need a Texas MAGEC System Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If your child was injured by metallosis or other side effects of a defective MAGEC System, you should contact our lawyers immediately.
+If you or your child were injured or needed surgery for a defective MAGEC System, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 What is Early-Onset Scoliosis?